Nutrition

 Nutrient-rich foods

-- Fruits and vegetables: Rich in vitamins, minerals and antioxidants, they support the immune system and general health.
+• Fruits and vegetables: Rich in vitamins, minerals and antioxidants, they support the immune system and overall health.

-- High-quality proteins: Lean meats, fish, eggs, low-fat dairy, and plant-based sources like tofu and legumes.
+• High-quality protein: Lean meats, fish, eggs, low-fat dairy, and plant-based sources like tofu and legumes.

-- Healthy Fats: Nut butters like peanut butter and almond butter are also great sources of healthy fats.
+• Healthy Fats: Nut butters like peanut butter and almond butter are also excellent sources of healthy fats.

 Foods to limit

-- Refined sugars: Sweets, pastries, and sugary drinks can cause insulin spikes and don’t provide essential nutrients.
-Using zero-sugar jams or flavorings and sweeteners will help you reduce your added sugar intake.
+• Refined sugars: Candy, pastries, and sugary drinks can cause insulin spikes and don't provide essential nutrients.
+Using zero-sugar jams or flavors and sweeteners will help you reduce your added sugar intake.

-- Processed foods: Often high in saturated fats, salt and additives, they can be detrimental to health and performance.
-To add flavor without extra calories, you can use zero sauces that contain no added sugars or fats.
+• Processed foods: Often high in saturated fat, salt, and additives, they can be detrimental to health and performance.
+To add flavor without extra calories, you can use zero-calorie sauces that contain no added sugars or fats.

 Hydration with water

-Water should be the main drink for athletes.
+Water should be the primary beverage for athletes.
 Isotonic drinks can be consumed during prolonged sessions, but water remains essential and should be preferred.

 Establishing an effective nutritional plan requires a personalized approach.